 Dealing with a Mental Health Condition During COVID

-Almost no one was ready to find themselves in a pandemic this year.
 The situation brought on by COVID-19 has been overwhelming for nearly everyone, but especially for people who struggle with low mood and anxiety.
+Increased stress can affect the immune system, making people with mental health conditions more susceptible to physical illness.
 Mental Health America (MHA) talked to Aimee Falchuk, founder of The Falchuk Group, contributing writer for wellness magazine Goop, and MHA Board member about the challenges of living with a mental health condition during COVID-19.

 Can the stress of COVID-19 make my mental health condition worse?